dnsimple/dnsimple-support/content/articles/changing-domain-contact.md

 ---
-title: Changing domain contacts
+title: Changing Domain Contacts
 excerpt: How to change or update the contact assigned to a domain or part of its data.
 categories:
 - Contacts
 ---

-# Changing domain contacts
+# Changing Domain Contacts

 ### Table of Contents {#toc}